-Your rota in the second wave
+Your rota during the pandemic

-To ensure that efforts are sustainable in the weeks and months to come, it is of paramount importance that staff are not working in a manner that compromises their health, safety or wellbeing, nor that of their patients.
+It is of paramount importance that staff are not working in a manner that compromises their health, safety or wellbeing, nor that of their patients.

 The T&Cs (Terms and Conditions of Service for NHS Doctors and Dentists in Training (England) 2016) contains a nationally agreed range of safe working hours restrictions and rest requirements, designed to protect junior doctors from excessive fatigue and burnout.

 It is therefore crucial that these protections must continue to be applied in full whilst managing the ongoing COVID-19 pandemic.
 All junior doctor rotas, including COVID-19 rotas, must adhere in full to the T&Cs.

 Read more about the how the BMA believes junior doctor rotas should be managed during the pandemic.

 Changes to your rota and pay

 If you are given a new rota or it is revised, it must be appropriately analysed to calculate your pay in accordance with the requirements of the 2016 TCS, even if the new rota does not comply with all the hours and rest limits of the 2016 TCS.